koel/koel/docs/development.md

 ## Koel Docs

 Of course, you are welcome to contribute to Koel Docs (this documentation) as well!
-Koel’s documentation is built with [VitePress](https://vitepress.dev/) is stored under the `docs` directory in the same repository as Koel.
+Koel’s documentation is built with [VitePress](https://vitepress.dev/) and stored under the `docs` directory in the same repository as Koel.
 To start the VitePress instance, use the following command:

 ```bash